 You’ve Got That Magic Touch: Integrating the Sense of Touch into Early Childhood Services

 Young children use their sense of touch to explore and understand the world in which they live.

 Playing with materials such as water can be an important outdoor experience for preschoolers.
 When children play with water, they can build fine- and gross-motor skills.
 They can also apply some basic principles of science and engineering.
-Also in Spanish and Polish.

-This NAEYC blog post discusses the importance of allowing toddlers to freely explore sensory activities that aren’t usually thought of as art, such as water, mud, nontoxic plant materials, and sand.
+This blog post discusses the importance of allowing toddlers to freely explore sensory activities that aren’t usually thought of as art, such as water, mud, nontoxic plant materials, and sand.